Liioooo/cg-engine/docs/md/COMPONENTS_DOCS.md

 | **Property**  | **Description**                    | **Example**    | **Default** |
 |---------------|------------------------------------|----------------|-------------|
 | `script-name` | Name of the script to use          | `PlayerScript` | -           |

+Any additional parameter set will be made accessible in the script via `NativeScript::getParameterMap()`.

 Scripts must be registered in `Main.cpp` like this:
 ```c++